 - National Transportation Safety Board.
 (2018, September 11).
 Select Risk Factors Associated with Causes of Motorcycle Crashes.
 Safety Report.
 Retrieved from https://www.ntsb.gov/safety/safety-studies/Documents/SR1801.pdf

-- Padway, M. (2018, August 17).
-Motorcycle Safety Tips for New Riders.
-Motorcycle Legal Foundation.
-Retrieved from https://www.motorcyclelegalfoundation.com/motorcycle-safety-tips/
+- Padway, M. (n.d.).
+The Ultimate Motorcycle Safety Guide: Tips for New Riders.
+Michael Padway & Associates.
+Retrieved from https://www.michaelpadway.com/riding-skills-and-safety/ultimate-motorcycle-safety-guide

 - Pincus, D. et al. (2017, November 20).
 Direct Medical Costs of Motorcycle Crashes in Ontario.
 Canadian Medical Association Journal.
 Retrieved from http://www.cmaj.ca/content/189/46/E1410